microsoft/MixedReality-WebRTC/docs/manual/unity/helloworld-unity-localvideo.md

 2. **Mesh** > **Mesh Renderer**
 3. **MixedReality-WebRTC** > **Video Renderer**

-After that, set the component properties as follow:
+After that, set the component properties as follows:

 - In the **Mesh Filter** component, set the **Mesh** property to the built-in Unity **Quad** mesh.
 This is a simple square mesh on which the texture containing the video feed will be applied.
 - The built-in **Quad** mesh size is quite small for rendering a video, so go to the **Transform** component and increase the scale to `(4,3,1)`.
 This will produce a 4:3 aspect ratio for the mesh, which is generally, if not equal to, at least pretty close to the actual video frame aspect ratio, and therefore will reduce/prevent distorsions.